Benardakaka/MOVIE-APP/README.md

 ## User Stories
 The user would like to.. :
 * Create an account for the application.
-* Store my existing acounts login details for various accounts that i have registered for.
 * Generate new password for an account that i haven't registered for and store it with the account name.
 * Delete stored account login details that i do now want anymore.